-Scientists at a biotech laboratory in Cambridge have developed a computer model to test drugs for adverse side effects before they are given to people in clinical trials.
-If proved successful, such an approach could be a significant step toward solving a major problem facing the pharmaceutical industry.
+Scientists at a biomedical research laboratory in Cambridge have developed a computer model to test drugs for adverse side effects before they would be given to people in clinical trials.
+If proven successful, such an approach could be a significant step toward solving a major problem facing the pharmaceutical industry.

 Adverse drug reactions are a costly liability, causing about 20 percent of drugs in clinical development to fail, according to the Tufts Center for the Study of Drug Development.
 The ability to detect them early in the development process could spare patients harmful reactions and save the time and expense of launching clinical trials on drugs that carry problematic side effects.

 Already, companies test drug candidates in animals and in the lab to minimize the possibility that drugs with toxic effects are tested in people.
 But those offer only a limited way to mimic how a drug will act in humans, so crafting tests that could flag molecules likely to have side effects has become been a priority.